ryanchao2012/gutt/README.md

     def test_classmethod1(self):
         pass

+    def test_staticmethod1(self):
+        pass

 ```

-Each module maps to a testing module(`module1.py` -> `test_module1.py`), and each function, each class and all methods inside that class maps to corresponding testing templates.
+Each module maps to a testing module(`module1.py --> test_module1.py`), and each function, each class and all methods inside that class maps to corresponding testing templates.

 - `testgen` will skip code generation if the testing templates for the functions already exist.
-- `testgen` won't delete the corresponding testing templates while the source codes get deleted or renamed.
+- `testgen` won't delete the corresponding testing templates if the source codes get deleted or renamed.
--  For new added implementations: modules, functions or methods inside class, just re-run `testgen` to generate new testing templates for them.
+-  For new added codes: modules, functions or methods inside class, just re-run `testgen` to generate new testing templates for them.